asjadnaqvi/stata-geoboundary/README.md

 ## Examples

-First make sure you are in the correct directory where the maps files have to be downloaded by setting the path: `cd ....`.
+First make sure you are in the correct directory where the maps files have to be downloaded by setting the path: `cd <mypath>`.

 ### Download